 - Hawaii’s 56,872 Asian-owned businesses had sales and receipts of $18.2 billion and employed 111,924 people in 2007, the last year for which data is available.
 The state’s 4,374 Latino-owned businesses had sales and receipts of $671.7 million and employed 3,977 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Hawaii’s economy as workers.
+Immigrants are essential to Hawaii’s economy as workers and taxpayers.

 Unauthorized immigrants are important to Hawaii’s economy as workers and consumers.